The professionals at FastMed are available day and night to help you manage any acute issues related to diabetes.

-Your local FastMed Urgent Care offers blood glucose and other tests for patients who require it.
+Your local FastMed offers blood glucose and other tests for patients who require it.
 We can also draw and send blood to a full-service laboratory for other testing for diabetes.
 In conjunction with your primary care provider, we can also help manage your prescriptions for diabetes medications.
 These services are available during extended hours, both weekdays and weekends, with no appointment necessary.
 Just walk in, or check in online first to shorten your wait.

 What are the symptoms of diabetes?

 Diabetes symptoms vary, depending on how much sugar is present in the blood.
 For both type 1 and type 2 diabetes, the symptoms are similar.
 Usually with type 1 diabetes, the symptoms tend to be more sudden and pronounced.